Skip to content

 Action What it does

 Create grant Create Grant button.
-Required: name, namespace, server, and at least one of human or agent ID.
+Required: name, namespace, server, at least one of human, agent, or team ID, and the allowed side-effect classes.
 Tool rules use one rule per line: tool:allow or tool:allow:trust.

 Create session Create Session.
 Pick a consented trust level and optional expiry.
 The gateway looks it up at tools/call time alongside the grant.